 Medical Editor: John P. Cunha, DO, FACOEP

-Monistat Vaginal Cream (miconazole nitrate vaginal cream) is used to treat vaginal candida (yeast) infections.
-It is an azole antifungal medication.
-Some formulations of this medication are available in generic form.
-Common side effects include headache, burning/itching/pain in the vagina or urinary opening, or lower abdominal cramps.
+Monistat Vaginal Cream (miconazole nitrate vaginal cream) is an azole antifungal medication used to treat vaginal candida (yeast) infections.
+Some formulations of this medication are available in generic form and over-the-counter (OTC).
+Common side effects of Monistat Vaginal Cream include:

 Our Monistat Vaginal Cream Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.